Scorecard schema

 summary

-Counts of the checks the runner actually executed.
+Counts of how the runner's audits finished, one per evaluated requirement row.
 Adds up to total.

 "summary": {